Canada avenges Gold Cup loss to Jamaica but Davies sent off in win at BMO Field

 Both sides made changes in the second half, with Cyle Larin and Samuel Adekugbe the first off the Canadian bench.
 An injured Adekugbe lasted just seven minutes, replaced by Mark-Anthony Kaye at left fullback.

-The stream of second-half changes did little for the flow of the game with Jamaica struggling to get on the front foot.
+The stream of second-half changes did little for the flow of the game, although Jamaica rallied somewhat.

 Zambrano fielded a largely young, inexperienced squad.
 The starting 11 totalled 266 caps of which 204 came from Hutchinson (77), Marcel de Jong (54), Dejan Jakovic (38) and Piette (35).